zmanio/atmos/changelog/README.md

  - Added support for Scala 2.11 in addition to Scala 2.10.

+ - Added `atmos.ResultClassifier`, `atmos.ResultClassification` and modified the retry logic to support unacceptable results.
+Also added `onResult`, `acceptResult`, `rejectResult` and other supporting classes to the DSL.

  - Changed backoff policies from accepting `previousError: Throwable` to `outcome: Try[Any]` in order to support the addition of result classifiers.
 This is a breaking change for any implementations of `BackoffPolicy`, as well as any uses of `atmos.backoff.SelectedBackoff` or the DSL method `selectedBackoff`.
 Uses of other backoff implementations